Dot32Dev/dot32.dev-v6/tutorials/circle-vs-rectangle-collision.md

 # Circle VS Rectangle Collision
-This written tutorial will show you how to detect interception between circles and rectangles .
+This written tutorial will show you how to detect interception between circles and rectangles.

 ![thumbnail gif](/tutorials/rectvcircle.gif)